stacks-network/sbtc-developer-release/devenv/README.md

 After the deployment is up, generate a new private key:

 ```
-./devenv/sbtc/bin/sbtc generate-from new
+./devenv/sbtc/bin/sbtc generate-from -b regtest -s testnet new
 ```

-Take the WIF + mnemonic phrase and update the sbtc config:
+Take the mnemonic phrase and update the sbtc config:

 ```
 cd /devenv/sbtc/docker/